AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 ----------------------------

-In a typical ABL process, as illustrated below, data inputs are first predicted by a machine learning model, and the outcomes are a pseudo-label example (which consists of multiple pseudo-labels).
+In a typical ABL process, as illustrated below, data inputs are first predicted by the learning model ``ABLModel.predict``, and the outcomes are pseudo-labels.
-These labels then pass through a knowledge base :math:`\mathcal{KB}` to obtain the reasoning result by deductive reasoning.
-During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning to generate possible pseudo-label examples.
+These labels then pass through deductive reasoning of the domain knowledge base ``KBBase.logic_forward`` to obtain the reasoning result.
+During training, alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning ``KBBase.abduce_candidates`` to generate possible revised pseudo-labels.
-Subsequently, these examples are processed to minimize inconsistencies with machine learning, which in turn revise the outcomes of the machine learning model, and then fed back into the machine learning model for further training.
+Subsequently, these pseudo-labels are processed to minimize inconsistencies with the learning part, which in turn revise the outcomes of the learning model, and then fed back for further training ``ABLModel.train``.

+.. image:: ../img/usage.png

 To implement this process, the following five steps are necessary:

-.. image:: ../img/usage.png

 1. Prepare datasets